cgaetan/COVID-19/README.md

 ## NEWS

+* 2020-03-19 Improved the layout and added a legend.
 * 2020-03-18 Added  estimates of new cases by county
 * 2020-03-15 Added  estimates by county
 * 2020-03-14 Initial release